 “That’s us,” we said.
 And ever since, the teddy bear is a symbol of our affection for each other.

 I got the coffee habit during nurses training in the late 50s and early 60s, the years when I first knew Jerry, who interned at Grady Hospital in Atlanta, and trained for doctoring while I trained for nursing at another hospital.
 My roommates and I drank coffee from short, wide water glasses to stay awake to study, until the brew, once nasty to the tongue, began to taste good.

-A hundred student nurses lived on the sixth floor of a new Piedmont Hospital, in what would become-after the nurses dorm was built-patient rooms.
-We lived three girls to a room and bath and shared a kitchen, a lounge and a solarium with the others.
+A hundred student nurses lived on the sixth floor of a new Piedmont Hospital, in what would become after the nurses’ dorm was built-patient rooms.
+We lived with three girls in a room and bath and shared a kitchen, a lounge, and a solarium with the others.
 The kitchen shelves held a few bread plates and a large ration of water glasses.
 A toaster stood on the counter.
-Each evening at 8:00 P.M., the hospital kitchen sent up bread, butter, coffee and milk.
-None of us possessed a coffee mug—most of us were poor, otherwise we would have attended a proper college somewhere—and the hospital didn’t provide them, so after the coffee was poured, you had to wait ’til it cooled down before you could hold onto the glass tumbler.
+Each evening at 8:00 P.M., the hospital kitchen sent up bread, butter, coffee, and milk.
+None of us possessed a coffee mug—most of us were poor, otherwise, we would have attended a proper college somewhere—and the hospital didn’t provide them, so after the coffee was poured, you had to wait ’til it cooled down before you could hold onto the glass tumbler.
 I still have an image of that aromatic coffee, generously laced with full milk, wafting its curls of steam, waiting to be drunk.
 Those water glasses without handles are the other coffee cups I remember affectionately.